-Valuable synergies can be exploited when risk is approached in a comprehensive way
+Valuable synergies can be extracted when risk is approached in a comprehensive way.
 The existence of an integrated risk management function enables MOL to exploit the synergies between the above detailed pillars of risk management.
 The input sources of modelling financial risks are applied in ERM as well.
 Similarly, the accumulated information on operational risks gained through managing insurances is also an important factor in the ERM development.
-The results of ERM on operational risks (including business continuity management) can give a better direction to insurance management by highlighting areas that shall be covered by insurance as a must and which are those where further analysis is required to make decisions on how to manage the related risks.